Lokno/PEAKSleepTalk/README.md

 Mod for the game PEAK that enables passed out scouts to talk at a reduced volume.
 They are still unable to speak for a short period after fainting.

-You can configure the amount of volume reduction and duration of quiet time in the configuration file (...\PEAK\BepInEx\config\com.github.lokno.PEAKSleepTalk.cfg)
+You can configure the amount of volume reduction and duration of quiet time in the configuration file.

 Created using the BepInEx Template for PEAK (https://github.com/PEAKModding/BepInExTemplate)